ColmeSH/utils/docs/ethmining.md

       $ git clone https://github.com/ethereum/go-ethereum
       $ sudo apt-get install -y build-essential libgmp3-dev golang

-    - add some tunning
+    - add some tunning and environment variables:
       $ export GO_OPENCL=true
       $ export GPU_MAX_ALLOC_PERCENT=95

-    - compile geth
+    - compile geth:
       $ cd go-ethereum
       $ make geth

-    - if everything goes well try in the same folder
+    - if everything goes well try in the same folder:
       $ build/bin/geth gpuinfo
       and you will be able to see your graphic card infos